Joooooools/Friendica-Addon/easycompose/README.md

 -  **No background processes**: No cronjobs or background worker processes are registered.

 -  **CSRF**: The setting is saved via the standard `addon_settings_post` hook.
-The CSRF token (`settings_addon`) is verified by Friendica Core itself *before* the hook is invoked, so the addon neither can nor should re-check it here.
+The CSRF token (`settings_addon`) is verified by Friendica Core itself before the hook is invoked, so the addon neither can nor should re-check it here.

-**Important note on the preview and XSS:** The focus preview copies Friendica's already-rendered preview HTML into a custom overlay via `cloneNode(true)`.
-EasyCompose performs **no sanitization of this HTML on its own**; it relies entirely on the server-side sanitization of Friendica's preview route — i.e. the exact same HTML the native preview button displays.
-Cloned `<script>` elements are not executed by the browser.
-This means EasyCompose is **not "XSS-immune"** in an absolute sense: if Friendica Core or another addon were to inject unsafe HTML into the preview, EasyCompose would carry that HTML over.
-This is not a bug in EasyCompose but a deliberate design decision that builds on the security of the core.